-- General information about stuttering; - 2.
+- 1. General information about stuttering; - 2.
 A checklist for making a referral to a speech-language pathologist (SLP) if you are concerned a child in your class may be stuttering; - 3.
 Answers to questions you may have about stuttering; - 4.
-An overview of what happens in speech therapy for stuttering; - 5.
+An overview of what happens in speech therapy; - 5.
 Suggestions regarding information you can share with the SLP; - 6.
 Suggestions for sharing information with parents; - 7.
 Brief descriptions of various resources on stuttering, teasing, and building self-esteem in children.
-Some of these resources are geared for teachers, some for children, and others for parents.
+Some of these resources are geared to teachers, some to children, and others to parents.
 A brief explanation of each resource accompanies its listing.